 “I can think of many good aesthetic and poetic reasons why I work with puppets, but they can’t really explain what moved me to be a puppeteer…demon instinct tells me things my mind can never fathom; that, for instance, the puppet is more intent on being real than being symbolic…but deep inside, I know that puppet theater is as irrational and unnecessary as nature.
 Like a bird, a planet or a disease.
 And despite all efforts to feather a nest for puppet theater in contemporary society, it remains a fundamentally deviant, subversive, marginal art form.
 That might be the most strange and marvelous thing about it.”
 (1992)

 Each movie took about a year to do.
-Some of them are contemplative and surreal – I recommend a cocktail (or five) – or whatever gets you in the mood for such things.
+Some of them are a bit contemplative and surreal (especially the pinball one) – I recommend a cocktail (or five) – or whatever gets you in the mood for such things.
 And even if you don’t end up buying any, no worries – the preview bits are enough to give you a good idea of what they’re like.
 Maybe all the preview bits back-to-back become an interesting movie night on their own…?
-Sorry this site doesn’t have more news or update items, I just kind of slog away on something for a year and then release it.
+Sorry this site doesn’t have more news or updates, I just kind of slog away on something for a year and then release it.
 But if you’re reading this, somehow you wound up here.
-Hello! (handshake)
+So hello! (handshake)

-To subscribe to the YouTube channel, CLICK HERE.
+To subscribe to the YouTube channel where the trailers get released, CLICK HERE.

 Long live existential partial-puppet cinema…*cough*

-And if you got the movies from torrents or whatnot (no judgement), tips via Paypal are most welcome, just click the jar.
+And if you got the movies from torrents or whatnot (no judgement, trust me), tips via Paypal are most welcome, just click the jar.